visdesignlab/Sanguine/README.md

 2. Type `ssh bloodvis` to go to the VM.
 Enter uID password when prompted.
 3. Type `cd /uufs/chpc.utah.edu/common/HIPAA/IRB_00124248/bloodvis/bloodvis/frontend`
 4. Type `scl enable rh-nodejs10 bash`
+5. Type `git pull`
-5. Type `npm install && npm start`
+6. Type `npm install && npm start`
-6. Close the firefox because that is a really old version and our tool does not work properly on there.
+7. Close the firefox because that is a really old version and our tool does not work properly on there.

 ## Start Chrome on VM